Attention: open in a new window. Print E-mail

 The South-East Ethnography Project

 In 2007, the Royal Anthropological Institute’s Education Department collaborated with Greenwich Community College (GCC) on a film outreach project called ‘The South East Ethnography’.
-Funded by Mediabox and Aspire, the project enabled twelve students from GCC to take courses in anthropology and film making and apply their knowledge to produce three short documentaries exploring identity and local communities in London.
+Funded by Mediabox and Aspire, the project enabled twelve students from GCC to take courses in anthropology and filmmaking and apply their knowledge to produce three short documentaries exploring identity and local communities in London.

-These 3 remarkable films reflect the diversity and vibrancy of south east London, whilst telling the personal stories of individuals whose work and lives are situated in the area.
+These 3 remarkable films reflect the diversity and vibrancy of southeast London, whilst telling the personal stories of individuals whose work and lives are situated in the area.
 They are all testament to the hard work, dedication and talent of the GCC students.

 THE GOOD OL' DAYS